About the Program

 Foreign Language Requirement

-Two foreign languages pertinent to the specialization.
-Of these, Spanish for students of Luso-Brazilian studies or linguistics and Portuguese for students of Hispanic literatures or linguistics are required, and must be fulfilled through graduate course work taught in the pertinent language (not English).
+For students in Literature two foreign languages pertinent to the specialization.
+Of these, Spanish for students of Luso-Brazilian studies and Portuguese for students of Hispanic literatures are required, and must be fulfilled through graduate course work taught in the pertinent language (not English).
 The second language requirement must be satisfied by passing the Language Reading Examinations administered by the respective language department.
 The requirement should be satisfied as early as possible in the student’s doctoral career and must be completed prior to Admission to the Qualifying Examination.

 The student must satisfactorily pass the preliminary examination in order to proceed to the QE examination.
 The examination committee consists of five members, at least one from outside the department.
 This is a three-hour oral examination that will allow the examination committee to evaluate the students’ ability to: establish a coherent bibliography; demonstrate solid knowledge of the most relevant critical literature; identify a set of questions or problems to be examined; frame an argument, and analyze individual texts.